lspector/lspector.github.io/publications.md

 ## Journal Publications

+Helmuth, T., and L. Spector.
+2021.
+Problem-solving benefits of down-sampled lexicase selection.
+To appear in {\it Artificial Life}.
+Preprint at https://arxiv.org/abs/2106.06085

 Helmuth, T., Pantridge, E., and L. Spector , and Lee Spector.
 2020\.
 On the importance of specialists for lexicase selection.
 In <span style="font-style: italic;">Genetic Programming and Evolvable Machines</span>. https://doi.org/10.1007/s10710-020-09377-2 ([full text](https://t.co/M4NYyOjk4S))

 Spector, L. 2020\.
 Editorial Introduction.
 In _Genetic Programming and Evolvable Machines_, Vol. 21, No. 1, pp. 1-2.